GbeTech/auto-syntax-local/README.md

 ## Features

-- Feed it keywords from the standard library
+- Reads keywords from the standard library, no learning needed
-- No installation necessary - just use the [binary](https://github.com/karan/joe#installation).
+- Platform agnostic; Works on all text editors and operating systems
 - Stupidly [easy to use](https://github.com/karan/joe#usage)
 - Supports all Github-supported [`.gitignore` files](https://github.com/karan/joe#list-all-available-files)
 - Works on Mac, Linux and (maybe) Windows